 I love to read!
 I tend to read books that encourage my heart or have a message of hope.
 These books come in many forms, from devotionals and Christian living to a variety of fiction.
 I love historical and realistic fiction that teach biblical principles and life lessons.
 I will never recommend a book I have not read or presents a message that is in conflict with scripture or my personal convictions.

-When you decide that you may want to read one of these amazing books, all you have to do is click on the picture, and you will be taken to Amazon where you can purchase the book in a variety of formats.
-I am an Amazon Affiliate and will receive a small commission on the sale.
+When you decide that you may want to read one of these amazing books, all you have to do is click on the picture or link, and you will be taken to Amazon where you can purchase the book in a variety of formats.

 Check back here often as my book list will undoubtedly grow.